RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 ###################
 This backend compiles GPU kernels into native GCN ISA, which can be directly executed on the GPU hardware.
 It's being actively developed by the Radeon Technology Group in LLVM.

-**When to Use HC**
- Use HC when you're targeting the AMD ROCm platform: it delivers a single-source, easy-to-program C++ environment without compromising performance or control of the machine.

 Installation
 ##################